TobiasVanDyk/PSRAM-Applications/README.md

 | 7           | 3v3        |
 | 8           | 3v3        |

-As an initial check the 8MB-PSRAM module was tested with the direct SPI read/write code from here: [**Problem with 23LC1024 RAM memory**](https://forum.pjrc.com/threads/36563-Problem-with-23LC1024-RAM-memory.
-(Also available here as 23LC1024a.ino)
+As an initial check the 8MB-PSRAM module was tested with the direct SPI read/write code from here: [**Problem with 23LC1024 RAM memory**](https://forum.pjrc.com/threads/36563-Problem-with-23LC1024-RAM-memory).
+(The files used is also available here as 23LC1024a.ino)

 As a second test the Teensy audio code changes as suggested [**here**](https://forum.pjrc.com/threads/29276-Limits-of-delay-effect-in-audio-library/page5), were made, and the PSRAM tested as a direct replacement for the 23LC1024 in the audio external-delay module.
 But as the delayed audio had some distortion further changes were left for later.
 The files used are also available here as effect_delay_ext.h, effect_delay_ext.cpp, and PassThroughStereo3.ino